 No, we don’t and never will.
 Called SLS for short, this is an inexpensive synthetic surfactant or foaming agent used in many commercial skin, laundry and car cleansing products.
 SLS is known to be a skin and scalp irritant.
 It is implicated in conditions from eczema to psoriasis and dandruff.
 Worse, it can cause dioxins and carcinogenic nitrates to form.
 While the U.S. Food and Drug Administration encourages manufacturers to remove SLS because of its harmful effects, its use is not currently required by federal law (1).
 Alpenglow Skin Care products effectively cleanse and nourish your skin without any synthetic or harmful ingredients.

 Parabens are inexpensive and very effective synthetic preservatives.
 The most common types are methylparaben, ethylparaben, butylparaben and propylparaben.
 There is a growing body of research showing detectable levels of parabens in breast cancer tissue.
 They have also been implicated in impaired fertility and are thought to harm the developing fetus and young child (2).
 Some of the studies showing paraben’s harmful effects are considered controversial, but the precautionary principle seems wise in this circumstance.
 This principle states that if an action or policy might cause severe or irreversible harm to the public or to the environment, in the absence of a scientific consensus that harm would not ensue, the burden of proof falls on those who would advocate taking the action (3).
 In other words, until it has been proven that parabens are not harmful, they should be avoided.
-Alpenglow Skin Care products contain rosemary oil extract as preservative instead.
-It is completely natural and very effective because it inhibits bacterial growth and drastically slows oxidation.
+Alpenglow Skin Care products contain effective natural preservatives to inhibit bacterial, mold and fungus growth and natural antioxidants to drastically slows oxidation.